Julian-Elliott/grid-carbon-analysis/README.md

 # Grid Carbon Analysis

-A comprehensive analysis of the best time of day to use energy to maximise your useage of low carbon energy.
+A comprehensive analysis of the best time of day to use energy to maximise your usage of low carbon energy.

 <Picture to break up sections to go here>